cuiziteng/Aleth-NeRF/README.md

   <img src="./pics/Methods.png" height="300">
 </div>
 <p align="left">
   <font size=0.5> Overview of the Aleth-NeRF architecture.
 Local and Global Concealing Fields are additionally learned and integrated into the NeRF framework.
-We use a modified volume rendering function to render low-light scene taking the Concealing Fields into account.</font>
+We use a modified volume rendering function to render low-light scene taking the Concealing Fields into account.
+While in the testing stage, the concealing fields would be taken off to render normal-light scene.</font>
 </p>